suborbital/vektor/README.md

 	return PingResponse{Ping: "pong"}, nil
 }
 ```
-`vk` handler functions are designed to handle the specifics of responding to the request for you, all you need to provide is the data.
+As you can see, handler functions don't actually concern themselves with _responding to a request_, rather just returning some data. `vk` is designed to handle the specifics of the HTTP response for you, all you need to do is return `(interface{}, error)`.
 Vektor handles the returned data based on a simple set of [rules](./docs/responses.md).
 The simplest form is this: **Want to respond with JSON?
 Just return a struct**.
 To control exactly how the response behaves, check out the [Response and Error types](./docs/responses.md).

 Mounting handlers to the server is just as easy:
 ```golang